BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }
 }
 ```
 Refer to the comments for most of the information.
-Basically, we have a constructor that allows us to put all the motors into a drive system.
-Then, we have methods that allow us to manipulate those motors.
+We have a constructor that lets us put all the motors into a drive system.
+Then, we have methods that will enable us to manipulate those motors.
 The idea of the subsystem is that any four motors would work.
 Subsystems are meant to be manipulated.
-We have our two manipulation methods, ```joyDrive``` and ```voltsDrive```. ```joyDrive``` takes direct input from the joystick (from 0 to 1 of the axis) and then ports that directly to the percentage of the motors power to apply to the drivetrain.
-Volts drive is more specifically for other things that we might have manipulate the DriveTrain such as a navX and RamseteCommand (read abt in Concepts).
+We have two manipulation methods, ```joyDrive``` and ```voltsDrive```. ```joyDrive``` takes direct input from the joystick (from 0 to 1 of the axis) and then ports that directly to the percentage of the motor's power to apply to the drivetrain.
+Volts drive is more specifically for other things we might have to manipulate the DriveTrain, such as a navX and RamseteCommand (read abt in Concepts).
 ___
 ### Drive Command (Encoder Drive)
 ```java